MicrosoftDocs/azure-aks-docs/articles/aks/node-auto-drain.md

 ## Limitations

-In many cases, AKS can determine if a node is unhealthy and attempt to repair the issue.
-However, there are cases where AKS either can't repair the issue or detect that an issue exists.
+In many cases, AKS can determine whether a node is unhealthy and then attempt to repair the node.
+However, there are cases where AKS either can't detect that an issue exists or can't repair the node.
 For example, AKS can't detect issues in the following example scenarios:

-* A node status isn't being reported due to error in network configuration.
+* A node's status isn't being reported due to an error in network configuration.
 * A node failed to initially register as a healthy node.

-Node Autodrain is a best effort service and cannot be guaranteed to operate perfectly in all scenarios
+Node auto-drain is a best effort service and cannot be guaranteed to operate perfectly in all scenarios.
 ## Next steps

 Use [availability zones][availability-zones] to increase high availability with your AKS cluster workloads.